secnot/rectpack/README.md

 ## API

+A more detailed description of API calls:

 * class **newPacker**([, mode][, bin_algo][, pack_algo][, sort_algo][, rotation])
   Return a new packer object
   * mode: Mode of operations
     * PackingMode.Offline: The set of rectangles is known beforehand, packing won't start until *pack()* is called.
-    * PackingMode.Online: The rectangles are unknown at beginning of the job, and will be packed as soon as they are added through *add_rect()*.
+    * PackingMode.Online: The rectangles are unknown at the beginning of the job, and will be packed as soon as they are added.
   * bin_algo: Bin selection heuristic
-    * PackingBin.BNF: (Bin Next Fit) If a rectangle doesn't fit into current bin close it and try next one.
+    * PackingBin.BNF: (Bin Next Fit) If a rectangle doesn't fit into the current bin, close it and try next one.
     * PackingBin.BFF: (Bin First Fit) Pack rectangle into the first bin it fits (without closing)
     * PackingBin.BBF: (Bin Best Fit) Pack rectangle into the bin that gives best fitness.
-    * PackingBin.Global:  For each bin pack the rectangle with the best fitness.
+    * PackingBin.Global: For each bin pack the rectangle with the best fitness until it is full, then continue with next bin.
   * pack_algo: One of the supported packing algorithms (see list below)
-  * sort_algo: Sort method used for
+  * sort_algo: Rectangle sort order before packing (only for offline mode)
     * SORT_NONE: Rectangles left unsorted.
     * SORT_AREA: Sort by descending area.
     * SORT_PERI: Sort by descending perimeter.